FAQ

 When are kayak tours available?

 We offer tours March-October.
-During the summer, which we consider Memorial Day weekend until Labor Day weekend, we offer multiple tours each day.
-Launch times vary for some activities due to tides, so please check the calendar for the tour that interests you.
+From Memorial Day until Labor Day, we offer multiple tours each day.
+Include link to tour calendar?

 When are kayak & stand-up paddleboard (SUP) rentals available?